-This diagram describes the path of DRDP (2015) data back to teachers, administrators, and for federal reporting.
+Follow the path of DRDP (2015) data from teachers’ assessments, to planning instruction and federal reporting.

 *Applies to DRDP (2015) assessments conducted by Special Education Teachers or Special Education Service Providers

-Track children’s progress towards the preschool learning foundations, plan instruction, inform IFSP and IEP descriptions of development and performance, inform IEP goals, and share developmental progress with families.
+Track children’s progress towards the preschool learning foundations, plan instruction, inform IFSP or IEPs, and share progress with families.

 Track teachers’ progress in submitting DRDP results using the administrator report on DRAccessReports.org